linh222/face_cleanser_recommendation_dataset/README.md

 # ViEcomRec: A Novel Dataset for Recommendation Systems in Vietnamese E-commerce For Face Cleanser Products

 ## Introduction
 This repository introduces a Vietnamese dataset specifically designed for e-commerce recommendation systems, focusing on face cleanser products.
+This is published in CSoNet 2023 Conference and made available on [Doras DCU][https://doras.dcu.ie/29693/].
  With 369,099 user-item interactions, it offers valuable insights into personalized shopping experiences.
 We provide comprehensive baseline experiments, comparing content-based and attribute-based filtering approaches.

 <img src="images/Method_Shopee.jpeg" alt="Alt text" width="500" height="350">